Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **Storage and parking**
     Is there a place for your bicycle?
 A storage room in the basement (*Kellerraum*)?
 How much does a parking space cost?
 Is there street parking?
 - [ ] **Do you need a [WBS](/glossary/Wohnberechtigungsschein)?**
     Some apartments require a *[[Wohnberechtigungsschein]]*.
-If you don't have one, you can't live there.
+If you don't have one, you can't live there, so you must exclude them from your search.
 - [ ] **Internet access**
     Some buildings can't get a fast internet connection.
 Use [this tool](https://www.check24.de/dsl/verfuegbarkeit/) to see your internet options.
 - [ ] **Pets**